-Six initial ICS approvals were made in 2018 of which four were full approvals and two were conditional.
+Seven initial ICS approvals were made in 2019 of which six were full approvals and one was conditional.

 INSPECTIONS

 It is an important element of the regulatory regime that active licensees are inspected on a regular basis to ensure that they are operating in full compliance with the Commission's regulations and guidelines, and that they adhere to the procedures set out in their internal control systems.
 Licensees can generally expect to be inspected once a year, however an inspection can be instigated at any time where the Commission has concerns regarding a licensee's ownership or operations.